hamishtodd1/CVR/README.md

 ## Will you have feature <x> from Coot?

 Yes, I really hope to implement that!
 In principle I could have other things too :3

+## Why don't you use Unity / Unreal?

+I do use three.js, which is a graphics api.
+In comparison with that, Unity/Unreal:

+-Longer to compile and load
+-Weird UI for development
+-Fairly frequent frustrating bugs and plugin issues -Much larger download for users (threejs is 500KB) -More complicated API
+-Selfish motivation: I am more able to develop my programming skills with threejs

+Reasons why many people use Unity/Unreal instead of three.js (or gtk or ogre):
+-API offers many, many more features for dealing with animations, particles, sound effects, pathfinding AI -*If* you want those things, they will be handled pretty efficiently, in comparison with you writing them yourself, unless you are extremely experienced with writing those things
+-The UI is very useful for setting up large environments with lots of objects in them

+All this is to say: Unity/Unreal are for making video games in the mould of modern-day video games.
+I.e. you have a team of between 3 and 300 people, the majority of whom can't program, pouring work into a "virtual world".
+This isn't much like the goals of Coot.